nmicht/blog.nmicht/_posts/2024-04-02-friendship.md

+---
+layout: post
-# The meaning of friendship
+title: The meaning of friendship
+tags: life journaling
+---

 In the last days, a lot of thinking has been going in my mind about what is the meaning of friendships, the expectations and the social conventions.